-For instance, a company hosting applications on its own on-premise server requires IT resources to manage implementation and updates, as well as maintenance of the server itself.
-When additional hardware resources are needed for an on-premise server, it must be ordered, installed and configured.
-With a cloud hosted server, the addition of additional hardware resources can be immediate with very little or no interruption to your business.
+With a cloud-hosted server, the addition of hardware resources can be immediate with very little or no interruption to your business.
 There are also cloud options that include server updates and patching as part of the solution.

 Cloud solutions also offer the flexibility and wide availability that can prove to be beneficial in the current business environment in light of the coronavirus pandemic, as well as future computing.
 The Cloud can simplify a team’s access to applications and storage from wherever they are working at a given time, without needing to change workflow or learn new applications.

 Learn More about How, Where and How Often A Business Should Upgrade its Technology

 If done thoughtfully and correctly, technology enhancements can lead to better services that meet the access requirements of the workforce, while encouraging speed and flexibility to address business needs in a shifting operational landscape, all which lead to better service to your customers.

 If you’d like to discuss your business’s specific needs and what technology enhancements can make the biggest impact on your company, connect with a Warren Averett Technology Group team member who can help.